poems-oratory/Testing1/README.md

 ## Notes

-- Crossref abstracts sometimes omit detailed results.
-The generator fills any gaps with pharmacy-focused prompts so the slides remain presentation-ready.
+- The planner extracts labeled sentences (Background, Methods, Results, Interpretation, etc.) from structured abstracts so slides highlight the same data a preceptor expects to hear.
+- When abstracts lack specific sections, pharmacy-focused prompts are appended as gentle reminders to add local insight.
 - Review the generated deck to tailor talking points for your site-specific expectations and add institution-specific recommendations when needed.